GBlanch/DTC-Data-Eng-Capstone-project/capstone project/README.md

 # DTC-Data-Eng-Zoomcamp-capstone

-The capstione project can be found in [this repo](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone)
+The capstone project can be found in [this repo](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone)